Staff

 Email Diana

-Diana is the Center’s bookkeeper.
-She brings an accounting background to the Center.
-She provides the Director with the necessary information to ensure viability of the Center, providing budget analysis, documentation, payroll, and billing services.
-She assists the Director in grant preparation, financial record keeping, and program cost analysis.
+Diana is CSRC’s bookkeeper.
+She brings an accounting background to CSRC.
+She provides the Director with the necessary information to ensure viability of the Center, providing budget analysis, documentation, and payroll, services.
+She assists the Director in financial record keeping, and program cost analysis.